samsmithnz/RepoAutomation/README.md

     - Adds an action status badge to the readme file
 - Creates the dependabot configuration
 - Push all of the changes back to the repository/GitHub
-- [ ] (TODO) Sets up branch policies on default branch (require a pull request and successful build action)
+- Sets up branch policies on default branch (e.g. require a pull request and successful build action)

 ## Usage